The Eagles' first play from scrimmage got the game and the season off to an exhilarating start.

 Momah led the Eagles with eight catches for 157 yards -- both career highs for the fifth-year senior -- against Northwestern.
 Colin Larmond Jr., the team's leading returning receiver after 2009, missed the entire 2010 season after tearing the ACL in his left knee in training camp.

-Larmond is back now, with four catches for 84 yards on Saturday, and will have to step up in Momah's absence.
+Larmond is back now, with four catches for 84 yards Saturday, and will have to step up in Momah's absence.
 More also will be asked of sophomores Bobby Swigert, Alex Amidon and Johnathan Coleman.
-Spiffy Evans, whom the team had hoped to redshirt this season, also may be pressed into service.
+Spiffy Evans, whom the team had hoped to redshirt this season, also might be pressed into service.

 After spending some time at defensive end in 2010, when he had just 19 catches for 296 yards, Momah focused entirely on being a wideout this offseason.
 He had a good training camp and was selected as an offensive cocaptain by his teammates.
-While the Eagles will certainly miss Momah's production, as Spaziani noted Tuesday, the young and inexperienced offense will miss his leadership as well.
+While the Eagles certainly will miss Momah's production, as Spaziani noted Tuesday, the young and inexperienced offense will miss his leadership as well.

 "Production can be gained from other people stepping up and doing it," the coach said Tuesday.
-"Senior leadership, when you subtract somebody you subtract them.
+"Senior leadership, when you subtract somebody, you subtract them.
 There's no other senior leader.
 It's one less voice."

 The rest of the receiving corps will have to work a little harder, and other offensive players also will be asked to pick up the slack.
 Williams must continue to fill in for Montel Harris, himself rehabbing a knee injury and hoping to be back for Week 3 against Duke.
-Rettig must continue to progress and the offensive line must improve its protection.
+Rettig must continue to progress, and the offensive line must improve its protection.